Founder's Mentality Blog

 - Develop people.
 In wave I, you’re asking the established stars of your business to lead micro-battles and influence others to support the initiatives.
-But over time, you’ll also want to use micro-battles to help develop your people—in particular, to help them balance their skills.
+But over time, you’ll also want to use micro-battles to help develop your people—in particular, to help them build their skills.
 There are three great conflicts in business: scale vs. intimacy, routine vs. disruption, and short vs. long term.
 In early waves, you’ll find established stars with strengths on each side of the conflict to join micro-battle teams.
-But over time, you might want to bring people onto micro-battle teams to help them develop other skills.
-For example, functional staff that has focused on the benefits of scale might be asked to work on customer intimacy.
-Individuals who are good at innovation might be asked to scale an innovation by converting it into a playbook or routine.
+But over time, you might want to bring people onto micro-battle teams to help them hone these skills.
 As you think through these issues, you might choose one micro-battle over another based on the criterion of developing your key people.

 - Build new capabilities.
 As you run Leadership sessions in the first waves, you’ll begin to see common patterns in micro-battles.
 One pattern is missing capabilities—the portfolio of micro-battles reveals that you’re missing key skills.
 This might be direct-to-consumer engagement.
 This might be the ability to deploy technology with the front line so it can serve customers better.
 It’s quite common to pick a single capability and select micro-battles that require you to build this capability as you win and scale.